 Consider tracking your tobacco use to notice patterns in your smoking behaviour.
 Once you have this understanding, you can take steps to change these patterns, one at a time.

 If you usually step outside to smoke a cigarette during breaks at work, stay inside instead or go for a walk around the block.
-Spend time with co-workers who don’t smoke.
+Spend time with co-workers who do not smoke.

 Before you quit, try to stop smoking when you are in your car to disconnect the association as much as possible.
 Remove all cigarettes, ashtrays, and lighters, and clean the upholstery to get rid of the smoky smell in your car.